Battle of Ciani

-The Battle of Ciani was fought in July 1015 during the German–Polish War, between the army the Holy Roman Empire led by Henry II against the forces of Duchy of Poland.
-It was fought near the gord of Ciani (now Zützen, Germany).
-It was won by the German forces.
+The Battle of Ciani (Bitwa pod Ciani; Schlacht von Ciani) was fought in July 1015 during the Polish–German Wars, between the forces of the Holy Roman Empire led by emperor Henry II, against the forces of the Duchy of Poland.
+It took place near the gord of Ciani in the Duchy of Poland, now located within the town of Golßen in Brandenburg, Germany.
+It ended in a decisive victory of the forces of the Holy Roman Empire, the Polish forces sustaining catastrophic casualties.